-- 1.3.2 The exception in point 1.3 does not apply for business cards, letterheads, envelopes and digital publishing. - 1.3.2.1 Digital publishing includes (but is not limited to) webpages and social media. - 1.4 For a specific reason, the dimensions of the logo can be altered, but its proportions shall never be altered. - 1.5 The subtitle shall be written in the font EB Garamond. - The subtitle shall be perfectly centred under the design with a spacing equivalent to the width of the letter "L" in the design; herby referred to as X. - The colour of the subtitle shall be the same as the colour of the logo. - The subtitle should appear only in English. - 1.5.1 If there is a legal obligation to have the subtitle in a national language, this shall be given secondary importance to the ELSA logo described in point 1.2. - 1.5.2 The non-English subtitle should be perfectly centred above the design with the same spacing, font, size and colour as the original subtitle.
+- 1.3.2 The exception in point 1.3 does not apply for business cards, letterheads, envelopes and digital publishing. - 1.3.2.1 Digital publishing includes (but is not limited to) webpages and social media. - 1.4 For a specific reason, the dimensions of the logo can be altered, but its proportions shall never be altered. - 1.4.1 The dimensions of the logo may only be altered to the extent in which the subtitle would still be easily legible on the desired viewing platform. - 1.5 The subtitle shall be written in the font EB Garamond. - The subtitle shall be perfectly centred under the design with a spacing equivalent to the width of the letter "L" in the design; herby referred to as X. - The colour of the subtitle shall be the same as the colour of the logo. - The subtitle should appear only in English. - 1.5.1 If there is a legal obligation to have the subtitle in a national language, this shall be given secondary importance to the ELSA logo described in point 1.2. - 1.5.2 The non-English subtitle should be perfectly centred above the design with the same spacing, font, size and colour as the original subtitle.

-- 1.6 All National and Local Groups shall use the ELSA logo in combination with the name of their respective group. - 1.7 The name of the National or Local Group shall be written in the font EB Garamond. - The name shall be in the same type size and colour as the subtitle. - The name shall be written in capital letters. - The name shall be perfectly centred under the subtitle with a fixed spacing of X, as mentioned under 1.5. - The National Group name should appear only in English.
+- 1.6 All National and Local Groups shall use the ELSA logo in combination with the name of their respective group. - 1.7 The name of the National or Local Group shall be written in the font EB Garamond. - The name shall be in the same type size and colour as the subtitle. - The name shall be written in capital letters. - The name shall be perfectly centred under the subtitle with a fixed spacing of X, as mentioned under 1.5.

+The National Group name should appear only in English.